IP Tunneling

 Section titled “Direct Mode (one node has public IP)”Use when one edge node has a public IP address or an open firewall port.
 The other edge connects directly without needing a relay.

-- Same data forwarding as relay mode, but without the relay hop
+- Same forwarding and encryption model as relay mode, without the relay hop.

 When to use: When the hub (or venue) has a public IP or the network admin can open a firewall port.